Numerical approximations to invariant measures of hybrid stochastic differential equations with superlinear coefficients via the backward Euler-Maruyama method: Mathematical preliminaries

 \begin{remark} It should be mentioned that in \eqref{eq:2} we use $r_{k+1}$ instead of $r_k$ in the drift part, which is different from most existing works.
 This setting leads to the fact that $X_{k+1}$ is dependent on $r_{k+1}$.
-So in our proof, we need apply some techniques of the conditional expectation. \end{remark} We define two filtrations
+So in our proofs in Section \ref{sec:MRs}, we need to rely on techniques of the conditional expectation quite heavily. \end{remark} Hence, we define two filtrations